SIGN UP MEMBER LOGIN:

 MessageBox with Buttons

-A MessageBox can have different kinds of button combination such as YesNo or OKCancel.
+A MessageBox can have different button combinations such as YesNo and OKCancel.
 The MessageBoxButtons enumeration represents the buttons to be displayed on a MessageBox and has following values.

 string message = "Do you want to close this window?";